 I love the look of glazed cabinets.
-It adds so much character to ordinary cabinets.
+It adds much-needed character to standard cabinets.

 Whether you have an existing home that needs updating or a brand new home that needs some personality, glazing your cabinets may be the answer.

 I would say about 75% of my business is cabinet and furniture finishes.
-I will also say that no one has ever disappointed with the outcome…at least I’ve never been told they haven’t!
+I will also say that no one has ever disappointed with the outcome.

 - Modern Masters Furniture and Cabinetry Glazing Creme